What's in this article?

 Keeping this in mind, understand that as the market changes, your audience’s needs will change, and your digital marketing plan will need some updates.

-For example, we mentioned earlier that millennials made up the biggest percentage of homebuyers in 2020.
+For example, we mentioned earlier that Gen Z became a significant percentage of homebuyers in 2022.
 Could you have predicted that based on the trends at the time?
 How did you respond to that shift?

-How did you respond when home prices skyrocketed and customers rushed to refinance?
+How did you respond when home prices skyrocketed and customers rushed to cash out their equity?

 Maybe you were too busy with leads to even navigate your mortgage company marketing strategy, but next time around, you’ll be prepared with a mortgage business plan for during and after the rush.